 You can contact Utility Warehouse Energy customer service by calling: 0333 777 0 777

 You can email them through their website contact form.

 Monday – Friday 9am – 5:30pm.
 Saturday, 9am to 4.30pm.
 Closed on Sundays and Bank holidays.

 Switch to Utility Warehouse

-The easiest way to switch to Utility Warehouse is through Energy Helpline’s comparison website here.
+The easiest way to switch to Utility Warehouse is through a comparison website.
 This will allow you to check if Utility Warehouse is one of the cheapest suppliers for you (tariffs vary based on your area) and will allow you to quickly and easily switch to them.